Bicyclist Accident Lawyer Las Vegas, NV

-When you file this type of lawsuit after your loved one’s bicycle accident, you are filing a civil suit instead of seeking criminal punishments.
-This means that instead of filing this lawsuit to punish the person responsible in the form of going to prison, you are seeking monetary damages for the harm they caused.
+When you file this type of lawsuit after your loved one’s bicycle accident, you are filing a civil suit instead of seeking criminal punishment.
+This means that instead of punishing the person responsible in the form of sending them to prison, you are filing this lawsuit to seek monetary damages for the harm they caused.
 Our bicyclist accident lawyer in Las Vegas can help you with this.

 What am I trying to prove in a bicycle wrongful death case?

-- The Defendant’s Duty of Care.
+- The Defendant Owed a Duty of Care.
 Your bicyclist accident lawyer in Las Vegas must show that the defendant owed your deceased loved one a duty of care.
 This means if your loved one passed away because they were hit by a car while riding their bicycle, it was up to the driver of the car to ensure they were obeying traffic laws and driving carefully.

 - There was a Breach in This Duty.
 Next, you will try to show that the defendant breached this duty of care.
 This means in the situation noted above, the defendant did not maintain proper control of their vehicle and caused the accident with your loved one to occur.

-- It Caused the Death to Occur.
-Finally, because the defendant breached this duty of care, it specifically led to your loved one becoming injured and dying.
-Thus, if your loved one was riding the bicycle down the road, the defendant’s car struck them and injured them, and they later died from those injuries, you can show causation.
+- This Breach Caused the Death.
+Finally, because the defendant breached this duty of care, it specifically led to the injury and death of your loved one.
+Thus, if your loved one was riding the bicycle down the road, the defendant’s car struck and injured them, and they later died from those injuries, you can show causation.